-fraction.
-We have deployed a multivariate analysis method to suppress backgrounds and performed an unbinned maximum-liklihood fit to extract the signal yield.
-We are now developing a time-dependent CPV analysis framework.
+- The $B^0 o K_S^0 \pi^0$ decay constitutes an important channel at Belle II for the - precise measurement of time-dependent CP asymmetry and branching fraction, - as well as for testing isospin sum-rule.
+We have deployed a multivariate anal- - ysis method to suppress backgrounds and performed an unbinned maximum- - 95 likelihood fit to extract the signal yield based on MC samples.
+We are now - developing a time-dependent CPV analysis framework.